timmcginley/41934/Activities/BlenderClassification.md

 2. Click on different model elements and see information about them in the Object Information tab on the panel towards the right (it looks like a box).

+3. If you scroll down to the bottom you find Classification references.
+Their might not be a classification system currently in the IFC project.
+So...
-3. Load a classification system.
+4. Load a classification system.
 Ifc Classification files are already included in your Blender / Bonsai installation and can be found by going to Edit -> Preferences -> Add-ons -> System:BlenderBIM -> Schema Directory.
 Otherwise they can be grabbed from here: <https://github.com/Moult/IfcClassification/tree/master/ifc>.
 Load it into BlenderBIM by going to Project Overview -> Project Setup -> Classifications and clicking on the little button called "Add Classification".
 Pick the Ifc Classification file from your computer and click the button called "Load Classification Library".

-4. Click on any model object, go to the Object Information tab and add a classification under Classification References by picking the appropriate category from the tree.
+5. Click on any model object, go to the Object Information tab and add a classification under Classification References by picking the appropriate category from the tree.

-5. Do this for at least 5 non-abstract model elements and 5 spaces (if you can find them - if not, do 5 more model elements) using either OmniClass, UniClass or CCS.
+6. Do this for at least 5 non-abstract model elements and 5 spaces (if you can find them - if not, do 5 more model elements) using either OmniClass, UniClass or CCS.